 What the Gospels Really Teach About Jesus’ Birth

 Based on work by Marcus J. Borg and John Dominic Crossan, this course will explore how history and sentimentalism have biased our reading of the nativity story.
 By reading well-known scriptures in their original context, the birth of Christ can be even richer and more challenging that we ever imagined.
-This class will be led by Rev. Nicole Bates Sundays, December 7-21 in the Chapel at 9:30 a.m.
+This class will be led by Rev. Nicole Bates and concludes this morning in the Chapel at 9:30 a.m.

 Coffee and Conversation December 21

 Age related ordinary memory loss is something we deal with when things aren’t remembered as quick as they once were.
 But what are the signs that it’s something more?
-Come to December’s upcoming class entitled “Uh-Oh: Is it ordinary memory loss or is it dementia?” to learn some tips and tricks for managing memory, and understand when medical testing is appropriate.
+Come to December’s upcoming class entitled Ordinary Memory Loss Or Dementia? to learn some tips and tricks for managing memory, and understand when medical testing is appropriate.
 Join Dee Wadsworth, Church Gerontologist, in Jubilee Hall A at 9:30 a.m. on December 21.